PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/face_recognition.en.md

 paddlex --get_pipeline_config face_recognition --save_path ./my_path
 ```

-If you have obtained the configuration file, you can customize the settings for the face recognition production line.
-You just need to modify the `pipeline` parameter value in the `create_pipeline` method to the path of your custom production line configuration file.
+If you have obtained the configuration file, you can customize the settings for the face recognition pipeline.
+You just need to modify the `pipeline` parameter value in the `create_pipeline` method to the path of your custom pipeline configuration file.

 For example, if your custom configuration file is saved in `./my_path/face_recognition.yaml`, you just need to execute: